haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2022-10-31 aMSE 0.0.20 added do_comp_outputs, scenebyvar,
+    scenebyzone, projectiononly, and sauquantbyscene to assist with comparing scenarios.

+-   2022-10-26 aMSE 0.0.19 added more functions to facilitate comparing scenarios.

--   2022-10-18 aMSE 0.0.18 In the projections relicates across years has now been changed to years across replicates to allow for inclusion of FIS performance measures.
+-   2022-10-18 aMSE 0.0.18 In the projections replicates across years has now been changed to years across replicates to allow for inclusion of FIS performance measures.
 Also, further comparison functions included.

 -   2022-09-26 aMSE 0.0.17 Added finalcondyeardepletion to aid in
     comparisons.